jtr13/codehelp/R/gather.md

     ## 8 hwy      30
     ## 9 hwy      35

 Yikes, not what we wanted.
 Looking at the "mpg" column, we see that "car1", "car2", and "car3" don't belong.
-The solution is to add the `-id` parameter.
+The solution is to add the `-id` parameter -- remember, think: "don't touch `id`" so that it isn't "dumped" into the `key` column.

 Note: it is possible to specify the columns to *dump* rather then the columns to *keep*: